DIOUFY7/Kaggle-Open-Problems-Single-Cell-Perturbations/README.md

+#Mamadou DIOUF

+#Independant data scientist

 # Kaggle-Open-Problems-Single-Cell-Perturbations
 The goal of this competition is to predict how small molecules change gene expression in different cell types.

+I won 227 on private leadboard and my score was 0.789 and the first had as score 0.729.

+But I had not time to submit my work to the jury.

+I did my work with google colab and Kaggle.